 If you want to stop gambling, these questions will help you understand why quitting is so hard.
 If you wish to continue playing, we recommend you read about the connection between why we gamble and the risk of developing a gambling addiction.

 If you found this article helpful, please share it with someone you believe can benefit from it.
+If you are related to someone gambling, then we recommend you read 21 ways to protect yourself from a gambler.
 You can also find other articles under the blog tab in the menu above.

 Are you tired of gambling?
 Do you need some help to stop?
 Then, join our community, and we’ll do our best to support you on your journey to become gambling-free.